-Perhaps the best solution is to take the loved one aside and tell them how you feel.
+Perhaps the best solution to talk to an addict is to take the loved one aside and tell them how you feel.
 Express your best interests to them and why you are moved to speak about the problems.
 Let them know the genuine place these words come from.
 While your first impulse may be to use guilt or the threat of leaving, attempts such as these usually do not work, as the addict feels attacked.

-If the addict does want to change, however, consider speaking with them about some of the solutions that may be at hand if they choose to pursue them.
+If the individual does want to change, however, talk to an addict about some of the solutions that may be at hand if they choose to pursue them.
 Programs such as inpatient treatment facilities can offer close patient care and monitoring to make sure that when dealing with addiction-related health issues are minimized and psychologically patients are in their best possible environment.

 Taking Care of Yourself

 Secondly, understand how the addiction of a loved one has affected you, and how the importance of taking care of your own needs may have fallen by the wayside during your time coping with that addiction.
 One of the most difficult problems facing people close to someone dealing with substance abuse is that they slowly accustom themselves to a constant state of vigilance to help prevent the addicted person from dealing with the severe consequences of their abuse, while consistently minimizing their own needs.

 What such a relationship evolves into, in other words, is one in which the balance between the needs of two persons is shifted almost entirely in one direction.
 And when that balance begins to affect different parts of our lives, we are now dealing with a losing battle in many of our issues: Having almost forgotten that we have needs, we are suddenly faced with burnout, job dissatisfaction and a general ability to even see what our needs are.